 READ Before Filing a Soft Tissue Injury Claim in Florida

 When filing a soft tissue injury claim with an insurance provider, it’s important to be aware of the statute of limitations in Florida.
-In Florida, the statute of limitations for personal injury claims is four years.
-This means that you have four years from the date of the accident to file a claim with your insurance provider.
+In Florida, the statute of limitations for personal injury claims is two years.
+This means that you have two years from the date of the accident to file a claim with your insurance provider.